sumanthumesh/VLDB_Artifacts/README.md

 4. Queries/:
 All of the benchmark queries we have used

+5. Snipersim/:
+Contains the code for the config needed to run snipersim

 Each directory has the required information to compile code contained within.